Oh, for a perfect world where we all have flawless skin.

 Skin disorders are imperfections that occur for any number of reasons.

 There are obvious causes such as genetics, hyperpigmentation, and ageing factors, but there are also a number of other things that can impact the health of your skin.

-Nicotine: This is a toxic chemical that interferes with cell respiration and your oxygen intake.
+Nicotine: This is a toxic chemical that interferes with cellular respiration and your oxygen intake.

 - it slows down circulation